ghc-proposals/ghc-proposals/proposals/0000-updated-partial-type-sigs.rst

    The feature is undiscoverable.
 If I write the code above in a module without ``-XNamedWildCards``, I get a type error.
 This is because ``_w`` is a legal type variable name in standard Haskell.
 No error message in GHC suggests enabling this extension.

+   Naming is useful for all form of underscore except for ignoreds, as knowing that several different underscores mean the same thing can aid inference.

 4. The current design of partial type signatures treats type generalization and constraint generalization differently.
    Consider these examples::